 What features do you plan to add?

 Any other features you want to see?
-Discuss them on the Palm2CSV Facebook discussion board.
+Discuss them on the Palm2CSV Facebook page.

 Help!
 I still can't get it to work!